-Fall arrest roof anchor points system is considered the last line of defence against a fall.
+Fall arrest roof anchor points system is considered the last line of defense against a fall.
 When working at heights and using anchor points, it is vital that the user understand the type of roof anchor they are attached to and what it is capable of.
 Never attach to a system which you are unfamiliar with.
 As a general rule, always work in fall restraint.
 This means ensuring that you are not able to fall in the first place.

 There are only two types,